CoLRev-Environment/colrev/docs/source/user_resources/2_1_problem_formulation.rst

 - working hypothesis: differences between review types primarily manifest in the data stage (in the other steps, it is mostly a question of parameters)
 - mention settings (but do not display complete settings.json, which is too long?)
 - TBD: mention the formulation of the scope and search strategy? (exploratory vs confirmatory searches, boolean operators...)
+- Include link to the available review types in the init page

 .. toctree::
    :maxdepth: 3